pyeventsourcing/eventsourcing/docs/topics/application.rst

 The application layer combines objects from the domain and infrastructure layers.

-An application object normally has a repository and policies.
+An application object normally has repositories and policies.
 A repository allows aggregates to be retrieved by ID, using a dictionary-like interface.
 Whereas aggregates implement commands that publish events, obversely, policies subscribe to events and then execute commands as events are received.
 An application can be well understood by understanding its policies, aggregates, commands, and events.